almossawi/badarguments/extras/content/posts/main/index.md

 In a world where rabbits are projected in the image of a monster, **anti-rabbit fighter** right away lends someone legitimacy.
 They're anti-rabbit, we're anti-rabbit, so naturally, we must both be righteous.
 It's a selective yardstick that gets to conflate which side you're on with whether what you're doing is morally permissable.

+Defining morality based on who the other side happens to be is why, as Gabor Maté puts it, a protestor throwing stones at government forces in, say, Hong Kong is praised in our media, but the exact same act committed in some other part of the world is demonized.

 **Enhanced interrogation techniques** sounds better than good old torture.

 **Administrative detention** sounds better than incarceration without trial.